There are 5 types of light in Spark AR Studio - ambient, environment, directional, spot and point.

 To add a light to your scene:

-The light will be listed in the scene tab.
+The light will be listed in the Scene panel.
 You can make changes to it in the Inspector.

 An ambient light will provide each object in the scene with a constant amount of light.
 You can't change the position, rotation or scale of an ambient light.